7 Haunted Hotels in Arizona for Spooky Families 2025

 Hauntings

-The Jerome Grand Hotel in Jerome, Arizona, is renowned for its hauntings and paranormal activity.
+The Jerome Grand Hotel in Jerome, Arizona, is renowned for its hauntings and paranormal activity, making it onto our list of best towns to visit during the Halloween season.
 Guests and staff alike have reported numerous ghostly encounters and eerie experiences within its historic walls.

 One of the most well-known spirits said to haunt the hotel is that of a maintenance man who tragically lost his life in an elevator accident during the hospital's days.
 His spirit is believed to linger, and visitors have reported hearing phantom footsteps, tools moving on their own, and even seeing apparitions resembling a maintenance worker.